semdinsp/gatsby-alekafish-delog/_data/blog/2021-01-10-tropical-fish-and-coral-farming.md

 ---
 ## Coral Farming

-Our coral farming and tropical fish exporting business is under construction.
-We will update this page as we progress .
+Our plan is to see coral tables from a few natural corals and then use the seeded coral to "farm" coral.
+In theory there is minimal environmental impact from this activity and our coral tables act as natural reefs to attract fish.

+We plan to upload some photos of our first ten coral tables shortly.
+We will use this link to track progress.